Symptoms

 Work-Up, summarized

-First and foremost, these patients generally need a nephrology consult and usually a renal biopsy.
+These patients generally need a nephrology consult to help determine necessity of a renal biopsy.
 The following labs can be obtained in the meantime to help guide the diagnosis ahead of time:

 - Generally obtain: